stiggio/stigg-byos-example/README.md

 * Obtain webhook secret key and paste it in the `.env` file.
 * Run the DB and the app:
   ```
-  docker compose up -d
+  docker compose up -d --build
   ```
 * Populate data in the DB by creating customers and subscriptions.
+* You can also report usage for features using Stigg SDKs or API to trigger `measurement.reported` webhook events.

 ### Debugging